This post has been updated as of February 2019

 To get additional tips to improve your subject lines, see our recent post, 7 Welcome Email Dos (and Don’ts!) for Stellar Results.

 3. A greeting.

 If you asked for your subscriber’s name or other information when they signed up, now is the ideal time to use it.
 And whether you use their name or not, it’s always nice to simply welcome new subscribers.

 Of course, adding personalization can help any email.
 Emails with personalized subject lines are 26% more likely to be opened.

-Notice how in this example the first and last name are pushed together?
+Notice how in the example above, the first and last names are pushed together?
 Remember to set up your sign up forms so people know what information to enter in each field.
 For example, if you want the first name, label the field “First Name”, not just “Name” or you might end up with both first names and last names together.